 March 29, 1925: Frances’s (Judy’s) debut as a solo performer, on the stage of her father’s theater, The New Grand Theater, in Grand Rapids, Minnesota.
 She was two-and-three-quarters years old.

 March 29, 1935: 12-year-od Judy entered the Decca Records studios in Los Angeles, CA for the very first time.
 She and her sisters (as “The Garland Sisters”) were there to record test records for a possible contract with the label.
 Their mother, Ethel Gumm, played the piano.
 These are the very first studio recordings of Judy Garland singing.

 The sisters recorded “Moonglow” and Judy soloed on “Bill” and a medley of “On The Good Ship Lollipop”/”The Object of My Affection”/”Dinah.”
 These are the very first studio recordings ever made of Judy Garland singing.
-She was 13-year-old at the time.
-A contract never materialized and the tests were rejected.
+A contract wasn’t offered and the tests were rejected.

 Listen to “Bill” here:

 Listen to “On The Good Ship Lollipop”/”The Object of My Affection”/”Dinah” here:

 The records were thought to be lost forever until 2004 when a lady contacted me via The Judy Room and said that she thought she had copies of the two Judy solos.
 She was right!